-Have a proactive plan to deal with the press.
-Not only can unplanned press coverage create a problem, but lost press opportunities will cost the overall USG effort.
+Have a proactive plan to deal with the media.
+Not only can unplanned press coverage create a problem, but lost media opportunities will cost the overall USG effort.
 Get the embassy Public Diplomacy Officer (or Public Affairs Office) and the CCMD public affairs office involved.
-Talking points for planned and ad hoc press events require clearance.
+Talking points for planned and ad hoc media events require clearance.